openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_key_concepts.rst

 In the Shared File Systems service ``share`` is the fundamental resource unit allocated by the Shared File System service.
-It represents an allocation of a persistent, readable, and writable filesystem.
+It represents an allocation of a persistent, readable, and writable filesystems.
 Compute instances access these filesystems.
 Depending on the deployment configuration, clients outside of OpenStack can also access the filesystem.